johnlindquist/file-forge/README.md

   - Pipe output to stdout with `--pipe`
   - Open results in your default editor with `--open`
   - Copy output to clipboard using `--clipboard`
-  - Generate structured XML output with `--xml`
+  - Generate Markdown output with `--markdown` (default output is XML)
 - **Advanced Modes**:
   - **Bulk Mode**: Append AI processing instructions with `--bulk`
   - **Debug/Verbose**: Enable additional logging with `--debug` or `--verbose`